 There are an abundance of lecture notes you could use for this assignment.

 In order to receive credit:

-set!or any another Scheme procedures that perform side effects.
+set!or any another Racket procedures that perform side effects.

 Recall the definition of the